Intelligent-Machines-and-Materials-Lab/MuJoCoBlueberryModeling/progress.md

 ## Running Log

+8/27/25:

+- [x] fully automate that process (automatically generate the knot vector and plot between which numbers)

+Used ```bisect.bisect_right()``` and ```np.insert()``` to automate inserting the new joints into the segment chain.

+- [x] Do we start with the first and last points in the spline as the initial points for the segmentation?

+Must have been tired when I wrote this one, the answer is clearly yes.

+Right now the process runs this segmentation until the RMSE is 0.2 (which is 2mm) and then stops (which is what Joe and I agreed on in our meeting today).
+With the example cane, that splits it into about 6 segments.

+Next, we should work on the pipeline for putting these canes into the simulation framework.

 8/26/25:

 Oops, it's been a while since I recorded anything.
 (Also I took about a week off in the interim there.)
 Have been working on importing Cindy's B-splines and also matching them up with the actual canes.